Henrickson Laboratory

 Solve this simple math problem and enter the result.
 E.g. for 1+3, enter 4.

-The long-term goal of the Henrickson Lab is to understand the role of T cell dysfunction in chronic allergic and inflammatory disease, including asthma and obesity, as well as rare, monogenic primary immunodeficiency.
-To this end, the lab uses complementary approaches in humans and mice, leveraging detailed immunophenotyping and metabolic characterization of immune dysfunction in patients to identify mechanistic hypotheses to test in mouse models and human cells in vitro.
+The Henrickson Lab is focused on understanding the role of T cell dysfunction in chronic allergic and inflammatory disease, including asthma and obesity, as well as rare, monogenic primary immunodeficiency.
+The team uses complementary approaches in humans and animal models, leveraging detailed immunophenotyping and metabolic characterization of immune dysfunction in patients to identify mechanistic hypotheses to work with animal models and human cells in vitro.

 Leader